chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-trzeć_ verbs of the type: _patrzeć (patrzyłem/-łam, patrzyłeś/-łaś, patrzył/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-biec_ verbs of the type: _biec (biegłem/biegłam, biegłeś/biegłaś, biegł/biegła/biegło...)_
 - [x] Support for the past-tense forms of the _-pić_ verbs of the type: _wypić (wypiłem/wypiłam, wypiłeś/wypiłaś, wypił/wypiła/wypiło...)_
+- [x] Support for the past-tense forms of the _-śnić_ verbs of the type: _wyśnić (wyśniłem/wyśniłam, wyśniłeś/wyśniłaś, wyśnił/wyśniła/wyśniło...)_
 - [x] Support for the past-tense forms of the _-piec_ verbs of the type: _piec (piekłem/piekłam, piekłeś/piekłaś, piekł/piekła/piekło...)_
 - [x] Support for the past-tense forms of the _-żeć_ verbs of the type: _leżeć (leżałem/leżałam, leżałeś/leżałaś, leżał/leżała/leżało...)_
 - [x] Support for the past-tense forms of the _-ciec_/_biec_/_wlec_, _rzec_ verbs of the type: _wyrzec (wyrzekłem/wyrzekłam, wyrzekłeś/wyrzekłaś, wyrzekł/wyrzekła/wyrzekło...)_